andreasdominik/ADoSnipsDoNotListen/README.md

 Aim of the skill is, to make the assistant stop listening, either
 - by utting a command "stop listening" (de: "hör' weg")
-- or by sening a trigger (stop listening when the TV is switched on).
+- or by sending a trigger (stop listening when the TV is switched on).

 While Snips is not listening, all intents are disabled and the